Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Introduction

 \subsection{Overview}

-Edges in real-world networks are often directed such as links on the world wide web, follows on Twitter or disease transmission.
+Edges in real-world networks are often directed, such as links on the world wide web, ``follows'' on Twitter, financial transactions or disease transmission in a social network.
 When analysing networks, the first quantity that is often considered is the distribution of the degrees of nodes in the network.
-In this paper we will consider sampling an i.i.d.\ sequence of in- and out-degrees.
-Conditional on the total in-degree being equal to the total out-degree, we will sample a uniform directed graph (digraph) with the given degree sequence.
-Results on such graphs provide insight into what additional underlying structure a real-world network has, in comparison with a uniformly random graph with the given degree sequence.
+In this paper we will consider sampling an i.i.d.\ sequence of in- and out-degrees, conditional on the total in-degree being equal to the total out-degree.
+We will then sample a uniform directed graph (digraph) with the given degree sequence.
+Results on such graphs are a useful benchmark, exposing additional underlying structure of a real-world network compared to a uniformly random graph with its degree sequence.

-When considering such models, previous work by \citet{cooperSizeLargestStrongly2004} shows that there exists a phase transition in the strong directed connectivity of the graph.
+When considering such models, previous work by \citet{cooperSizeLargestStrongly2004} (which we will discuss in more detail in Section \ref{sec.previouswork}) shows that there exists a phase transition in the strong directed connectivity of the graph.
 Two vertices are part of the same \emph{strongly connected component} (SCC) if and only if there exists a directed cycle that contains both of them.
-Above some threshold, there will exist a unique giant SCC that occupies a positive proportion of the vertices whereas below the threshold no SCC will occupy a positive proportion of the vertices.
-In this paper we will be proving some of the first results about the critical case - specifically that there exists a sequence of random weighted directed multigraphs that can be understood as the scaling limit of the SCCs when viewed in decreasing order of size.
+Above some threshold, there will exist a unique giant SCC that occupies a positive proportion of the vertices whereas, below the threshold no SCC will occupy a positive proportion of the vertices.
+In Figure \ref{fig.SCCs}, a directed graph and its strongly connected components are depicted.
+In this paper we will prove the first detailed results about the critical case - specifically, that there exists a sequence of random weighted directed multigraphs that can be understood as the scaling limit of the SCCs when viewed in decreasing order of size.